isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     struct

-The overly-generic `pair` and `tuple` should be used only when the value returned represents to indepent entities rathen than an abstraction.
+The overly-generic `pair` and `tuple` should be used only when the value returned represents to independent entities rather than an abstraction.

 type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.